-The Term Loan Facility matures on June 2, 2022, subject to 0.25% quarterly amortization payments.
+The Term Loan Facility matures on June 2, 2022, and is subject to 0.25% quarterly amortization payments.
 The loans under the Term Loan Facility accrue interest at LIBOR plus 1.85%.
-The Term Loan Facility also requires customary mandatory prepayments with excess cash flow, asset sale and condemnation proceeds and proceeds of prohibited indebtedness, all subject to customary exceptions.
-The Term Loan may be prepaid, in full or in part, at any time at the Company's election without penalty or premium; provided that any optional prepayment in connection with a repricing amendment or refinancing through the issuance of lower priced debt made within six-months after the earlier of (i) completion of the initial syndication of the Term Loan and (ii) April 13, 2017, will be subject to a 1.00% prepayment premium.
+The Term Loan Facility also requires customary mandatory prepayments with excess cash flow, asset sale and casualty event proceeds and proceeds of prohibited indebtedness, all subject to customary exceptions.
+The Term Loan may be prepaid, in full or in part, at any time at the Company's election without penalty or premium.
 The Term Loan Facility allows for additional term loans to be issued in an amount not to exceed \$300 million (or its equivalent in other currencies) plus an unlimited amount if, after giving effect to such incurrence on a pro forma basis, the senior secured net leverage ratio does not exceed 3.00 to 1.00.
 The lenders under the Term Loan Facility have not committed to provide any such additional term loans.